cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/1-r2python-translation/2-intro-programming.md

 len(stringVar)
 ```

+    8

 # Printing Outputs

-By default, jupyter notebooks only print the last command in a chunk as output.
-However, we can get around this by using the `print()` function
+By default, Jupyter notebooks only print the last command in a chunk as output.
+However, we can get around this by using the `print()` function.

 ```python